thedessa/nextAction-auth/README.md

 # Next Action Authentication
-To setup this servie you need to follow the steps found at [Next Action Backend](https://github.com/thedessa/nextAction-backend) - because they share the same infrastructure.
+To setup this service you need to follow the steps found at [Next Action Backend](https://github.com/thedessa/nextAction-backend) - because they share the same infrastructure.